 4. The company has captured, diverted, exploited and polluted the course of more than 18 rivers, streams and bodies of water, including the three most important in the region.
 Given the conditions of la Guajira, semi-arid and desert-like, these actions threaten cultural survival and food production, which is also linked to the severe starvation of Wayuu children, but to date there is no recognition of these impacts, nor to climate change, which also deserves attention and proposals by the company, especially in the second country most threatened by climate change.

 Lucio Cuenca Berger is a geo-survey engineer from the University of Santiago de Chile, Director of the Latin American Observatory of Environmental Conflicts OLCA, and member of the Board of Directors of the Observatory of Mining Conflicts in Latin America, OCMAL.
 Lucio primarily accompanies communities who find themselves immersed in social and environmental conflicts related to extractive industries in Chile, especially in mining, energy, forestry and urban pollution.
-He is also a promoter and facilitator of diverse networks between communities in conflict and social and environmental movements in Chile and Latin America.

 Latin American Observatory of Environmental Conflicts – OLCA accompanies communities in socio-environmental conflicts, who under conditions of deep asymmetry face a predatory economic model that imposes itself in their territories.